Faieee/final_project/README.md

 ![income_grp](https://user-images.githubusercontent.com/68654746/200508629-b43a0c59-0c60-4f04-b3c9-35d4f4415ce0.jpg)

-:thinking: Older adults will likely have more experience and have a better chance of yielding a higher income level than younger adults.
-The box plot shows the medium age is 37 years old with a cluster of outliers in the age group greater than 78 years old.
+:thinking: Older adults will likely have more experience and have a better chance of yielding an income level over $50K than younger adults.
+The box plot shows the median age is 37 years old with a cluster of outliers in the age group greater than 78 years old.

 ![age_boxplot](https://user-images.githubusercontent.com/68654746/199134388-9dcec6d1-b5b2-418f-8d81-8e6374b94f8e.jpg)

-:thinking: Adults with more years of education are expected to yield higher incomes than someone with high school degree or less.
-However, higher education has become more and more difficult to attain over the years, and even with doctorate degree, students could be earning low to working-class wages depending on the industry and use in the labor force.
-From today's statistics, we expect the master’s degree holders to earn the most and to be followed by the bachelor’s degree holders.
-The associates holders may or may not hit the threshold of $50K; whereas, the AA degree and high school graduates might be hovering on the fence around $50K.

-The bar charts below show that most participants in the survey highest education level attained is a high school diploma, followed by some college degree and Bachelor's degree.
-Participants with a doctorate is among the lowest as without completing high school.
+:thinking: **Adults with more years of education have a better chance of being classified in the income group over $50K compared to someone with a high school degree or less.**
+- The mode education category level was a high school degree in 1994.
+- In this sample, after the high school diploma, the next most popular category was "some college", followed by Bachelor's degree.

 ![edu](https://user-images.githubusercontent.com/68654746/198147358-63467d2c-804e-4cb9-a200-0aeeb12a480e.jpg)

+- **The lowest "fnlwgt" educational bracket was graduate school.**
+- Doctoral degrees were less common than Pre-K through 8th grade-educations.
 ![image (3)](https://user-images.githubusercontent.com/68654746/198133670-6c39e672-a49c-47a1-a48a-fae35c1d9b52.png)

-:thinking: Gender may be related in non-U.S. countries where the mother is more expected to stay home with children and/or work part-time, but we do not suspect it will matter much in the U.S., especially as females have emerged greatly in the work force over the years.
-It is important to note that in this 1994 survey, there is nearly double male participants than females.
+:thinking: **This sample was 2/3 men and only 1/3 women.**

 ![sex](https://user-images.githubusercontent.com/68654746/198148017-d793c45f-306d-41a4-9923-409c5be9b3d8.jpg)